BRACKETS-by-TRIAD/verifications/README.md

 # Verifications
-This package should be used for code-based verification of of actions (routes)
+This package should be used for a code-based verification of actions (typically routes).

-Currently packages supports two channels out of the box:
+Currently packages supports two channels for sending verification codes:

 - sms
 - email

-but it's easy to extend package to support custom channels.
+but it's easy to extend the package to support custom channels.

-Packages ships also with a simple frontend that could be easily overridden to meet your UX.
+Packages ships also with a simple frontend (screen where user can input the code + default email/sms template) that could be easily overridden to meet your UX.

-One special case of a verification is a Two-factor authentication, but the package is intentionally designed to be versatile.
+Package can help you also with a special case of a verification - the [Two-factor authentication](#2fa).

 ## Installation